In This Article

 The scent of methamphetamine varies when smoked.
-However, vapors emitted from smoking meth often resemble an ammonia-like scent similar to solvents, glass cleaner, paint thinner or cat litter, or urine.
+However, vapors emitted from smoking meth often resemble an ammonia-like scent similar to solvents, glass cleaner, paint thinner, cat litter, or urine.

-Meth labs often emit chemical odors resembling: "hospital smell, " acetone nail polish remover, vinegar, or ammonia, paint or paint thinner, cat urine, rotten eggs, or burning plastic.
+Meth labs often emit chemical odors resembling: "hospital smell," acetone nail polish remover, vinegar, ammonia, paint or paint thinner, cat urine, rotten eggs, or burning plastic.
 Exposure to these damaging substances can cause health problems and injury.
 When smoked, meth has a faint chemical and sweet smell.